The Our Voice Team

 Class of 2026

-Shirley Thuy Le (she/hers) is a Vietnamese American sophomore at Stanford University.
-She is planning to major in Human Biology as a pre-medical student with the goal of becoming an emergency medicine physician while working in public health.
+Shirley Thuy Le (she/hers) is a Vietnamese American junior at Stanford University.
+She is majoring in Human Biology as a pre-medical student with the goal of becoming an emergency medicine physician while working in public health.
 Born and raised in Oakland, California from a first-generation and low-income background, she has seen first-hand the barriers to equitable and accessible healthcare.
 Having volunteered with various community organizations in social-justice related service projects has further fueled her passion for community health.
-Shirley has joined Our Voice to help create tangible change in the lives of community members and empower unheard voices through citizen science.
+Shirley joined Our Voice to help create tangible change in the lives of community members and empower unheard voices through citizen science.

 Alexandra Szawranskyj